mksiki/notes/titanic.md

 ```
 Ran this code in the `/opt/app/static/assets/images/`
-this directory is writable and accessible, making it a suitable location to upload or execute arbitrary code.
+This directory is writable and accessible, making it a suitable location to upload or execute arbitrary code.
+[Example](https://github.com/mksiki/notes/blob/main/opt.md)

-After 3-5 seconds I `ls` and saw `root.txt`.
+3-5 seconds I `ls` and saw `root.txt`.
 PWNED!